Rhinacanthus nasutus

-Rhinacanthus nasutus, commonly known as snake jasmine, is a plant native to tropical Asia and the western Indian Ocean.
+Rhinacanthus nasutus, commonly known as snake jasmine, is a plant native to tropical Asia – India, Bangladesh, Sri Lanka, Indochina, Peninsular Malaysia, and the Philippines.
 It is a slender, erect, branched, somewhat hairy shrub 1–2 m in height.
 The leaves are oblong, 4–10 cm in length, and narrowed and pointed at both ends.
 The inflorescence is a spreading, leafy, hairy panicle with the flowers usually in clusters.
 The calyx is green, hairy, and about 5 mm long.
 The corolla-tube is greenish, slender, cylindric, and about 2 cm long.
 The flowers is 2-lipped; the upper lip is white, erect, oblong or lancelike, 2-toothed at the apex, and about 3 mm in both length and width; and the lower lip is broadly obovate, 1.1-1.3 cm in both measurements, 3-lobed, and white, with a few, minute, brownish dots near the base.
 The fruit (capsule) is club-shaped and contains 4 seeds.